jmjuanes/siimple/README.md

 This will generate `siimple.css` and `siimple.min.css` on `dist` folder.

-## Documentation

-We are working on a new documentation for version `v3.1.0`.
-You can find the documentation and the reference guide for `v3.0.0` in https://www.siimple.xyz/documentation

 ### Running documentation locally

 The documentation for `v3.1.0` will be available on this repository.

 ## Questions